SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

    and does not define any custom initializers, you can call the default initializer and memberwise initializer for that value type from within your extension's initializer.

-   This is different from if you had written the initializer as part of the type's original implementation.
+   This would not be the case if you had written the initializer as part of the value type's original implementation, as described in :ref:`Initialization_InitializerDelegationForValueTypes`.

 The example below defines a custom ``Rect`` structure to represent a geometric rectangle.
 The example also defines two supporting structures called ``Size`` and ``Point``,